llmsresearch/ai-biology/README.md

 ## Getting Started

+> **Free AI Access Notice**: This educational tool provides free GPT-4o access to support AI interpretability research.
+Please use responsibly - this service has real costs and is provided to benefit the educational community.

 ### Prerequisites
 - **Node.js** (v16 or higher)
 - **npm** or **yarn** package manager
+- **No API keys required** - GPT-4o access is pre-configured

 ### Installation & Setup